 MEET OUR SCOUTS

 Jason has implemented recruiting methods for his athletes that have resulted in millions of dollars of scholarships.
 Through his personal conversations with college coaches over the years and going through the recruiting process with hundreds of athletes, he has learned the ins and outs of how the recruiting process works and how to best guide athletes and their families through it.
 Jason has established relationships with hundreds of colleges coaches at all levels, most of which have come by meeting in person at games and events.
-He has given recruiting seminars for the Future Collegiate High Exposure Basketball League for 9 years; for the Greater Milwaukee College Workshop for the last 4 years; the Dare To Dream Softball Tournament in each of its 4 years of existence and many other teams, schools and events.
+He has given recruiting seminars for many events, teams and schools.
 Jason has been featured in the Milwaukee Business Journal and has been mentioned in the Milwaukee Journal Sentinel many times when his athletes have made their college commitments.
 He employed two scouts who became scouts with the Milwaukee Brewers.

 Jason started his career as an award-winning sports journalist.
 He worked for the Green Bay Press-Gazette as a sports copy editor and reporter, covering hockey and writing a fantasy football column.
 He self-syndicated the column to papers around the country, including the Chicago Tribune.
 He also was the sports editor and a sports reporter for the Freeport (Ill.)
 Journal Standard.
 During Jason’s sports journalism career, he connected with several college coaches, learning how to communicate effectively with them.
 He graduated with a BS degree in entrepreneurship and minored in journalism at Northern Michigan University.
 He grew up in Ishpeming, Mich., a small town in the Upper Peninsula, and graduated from Westwood High School.

-Jason resides in Greendale, Wis., with his wife, Laurie, 7-year-old daughter, Maisey, and their yellow-lab mix dog, Dorsey.
+Jason resides in Greendale, Wis., with his wife, Laurie, 8-year-old daughter, Maisey, and their yellow-lab mix dog, Dorsey.

 LINDA BLACKWELL BENTLEY